 NAADAC - The Association for Addiction Professionals

-Aspen University's bachelor's and master's degrees in Psychology of Addiction and Counseling are approved by the National Association of Alcoholism and Drug Abuse Counselors (NAADAC).
+Aspen University's bachelor's and master's degrees in Psychology and Addiction Counseling are approved by the National Association of Alcoholism and Drug Abuse Counselors (NAADAC).
 The NAADAC approved education providers offer training and education for those who are seeking to become certified and those who want to maintain their certification.
 All educational training programs are reviewed for content applicability to state and national certification standards.

 National Council for State Authorization Reciprocity Agreements